Research at a Glance

 Our research is heavily specimen based and therefore requires detailed natural history observations from the field, as well as new samples for morphological and molecular work back in Kansas.
 These collections support the research endeavors of not only our own staff and students, but countless other researchers throughout the world.
 Through an intensive loan program the efforts of KU Entomology underpin the global enterprise of entomological research.

-Curator Andrew Short is working extensively across the Guiana Shield for the last several years, with numerous annual field excursions in Venezuela, Guiana, and Surinam.
+The most recent curator, Andrew Short, worked extensively across the Guiana Shield for the last several years, with numerous annual field excursions in Venezuela, Guiana, and Surinam.
 Collection Manager Zachary Falin has been working throughout Guatemala, with expeditions in 2015, 2017, and 2018.